 Blogging is a key part of our digital environment: more than half of marketers say blog content creation is their top inbound marketing priority.
+In view of this, you should capitalize on the power of blogging and writing articles.

 Image: From article, “[New Research] How has Blogging Changed?
 5 Years of Blogging Statistics, Data and Trends” by Andy Crestodina.